Martje55555/solvedTechnicalProblems/README.md

 # solvedTechnicalProblems
-My leetcode and hackerrank problems I have solved.
+My technical problems I have solved.

 # How to contribute
 * create a new branch